Cecilapp/the-butler/README.md

 #### Manually

+Click on the button _[Use this template](https://github.com/Cecilapp/the-butler/generate)_.

-Just edit Markdown files in `content/blog/` directly from your repository.
+Then just edit Markdown files in `content/blog/` directly from your repository.

 #### Forestry CMS